Photographing your special Mercedes-Benz

 Undoubtedly, the most important part of an online presentation of your Mercedes will descriptive and enticing images.
 Poorly done images can let down great cars.
 Most cars today are sold exclusively via online images and descriptions.
 The trick is to clearly capture your car’s positive points as well as any blemishes that a buyer should know about.

 To assist you with photographing your car, we have suggestions below and a photo essay at the bottom of the page that illustrates important shots.
 You can never have too many shots.
 Our software accommodates 150 images so you have a great opportunity to display your car.
 We have found over the years that buyer confidence rises with the number of images displayed.

 The following list should help your stage and photograph your car:

 - Whether shooting images with your iPhone or a camera, it is critical to shoot the images in a ‘landscape’ format rather than a ‘portrait’ format.
-So, turn the phone sideways when shooting.
+Ifyou’re shooting with your phone, turn it sideways when shooting.
 This is essential.

 - Set the camera/iphone to capture medium to large images, at least 1000 pixels wide.
 Our platforms favor 1024×683 pixel images.
 Better to shoot larger files because we can resize for our applications.

 - Start with a clean car!
 Whether you do it yourself or have it professionally detailed, make sure the interior and exterior are looking as best they can.